 These aquacultured Purple Fungia Plate corals are purple with green tentacles.
 These guys are awesome and one of aquarist Jon Gordon's favorites.
 For whatever reason it does not appear to be common to find aquacultured Fungia plates.
 Likely because of this it is rare to find a named lineage.
 We acquired one from ReefGen in June of 2017.

-Note on the "anthocauli" option: Anthocauli are formed by a type of asexual reproduction in which small clones "bud off" from a parent coral and separate by fission.
-Theses specimens are mounted to 1.25" frag plugs, but may break off in transport.
-They should be placed near the bottom of the tank/sand bed even if they do not break off in transit as they may break away from the plug at any point.
+"anthocauli" option under Size: The proper term may be Anthocyathus, but hobbyist usually call them anthocauli.(we are uncertain which term is correct) Anthocauli are formed by a type of asexual reproduction in which small clones "bud off" from a parent coral and separate by fission.
+The corals we offer under this name are more circular and flat the the "frags" and closer to what most people would call a "plate".
+They may be best placed on the bottom of the tank as they may move around(though we have never seen this species move).
 It would not be wise to mount them to a larger rock structure.

 "Aquacultured Fungia Plate Corals